Saturday, February 4, 2012

 10 Year Anniversary Retrospective - Part I

 February 4, 2001.
 That, my friends, is the day that Wyvern was opened up for public testing.
-I would like to be posting this in the cabochon.com news right now where I could maybe say something about how far we've come now that we're at the eleven year mark.
-Unfortunately, that can't happen, but it does make you wonder how far we could've come in the last year had things gone differently.
+I would like to be posting this in the cabochon.com news right now, where I could maybe say something about how far we've come now that we're at the eleven year mark.
+Unfortunately, that can't happen, but it does make you wonder the progress we would have made in the last year had things gone differently.

-When planning the big celebration to mark our 10 year anniversary, I tried to not only to create a single fun day long event, but to create something that would move the game forward again.
-Without getting into a whole long backstory, we had spent the previous year and a half working on balance and bug fixes, which provided, shall we say... challenges, for our loyal players to adapt to.
-But, as we got the major issues worked out we had begun to slow down, leaving only some "tweaks" here and there and large scale projects (like enchanting and random dungeons) on our list before we could move forward entirely.
+When planning the big celebration to mark our 10 year anniversary, I tried to not only to create a single, fun day long event, but to make something that would move the game forward again.
+Without getting into a whole long backstory, we had spent the previous year and a half working on balance and bug fixes, which provided, shall we say... challenges for our loyal players to adapt to.
+But as we got the major issues worked out, we had begun to slow down, leaving only some "tweaks" here and there and large scale projects (like enchanting and random dungeons) on our list before we could move forward entirely.

 Costumes

 Ah, costumes.
-Such a simple concept and yet, such a Salkand (har har har).
-Originally coded and introduced to the game by Janica, (via her wedding dress and tuxedo) these little things have been a pain since day one.
+Such a simple concept and yet, such a Salkand (Har.
+Har.
+Har.).
+Originally coded and introduced to the game by Janica as a wedding dress and tuxedo these little things have been a pain since day one.

 First, they were rather buggy.
-Not only did they hork the images of our poor giant and naga friends, but it set your gender to match whoever the costume was intended for.
-While it may have led to some amusing moments, such as the time Airick shook his fist at the anonymous tricky wizard who changed him to female, (before we knew that the costumes were the actual cause) it also made it pointless to ever create gender specific content.
+Not only did they hork the images of our poor giant and naga friends, but they set your gender to match whoever the costume was intended for.
+While it may have led to some amusing moments, such as the time Airick shook his fist at whatever anonymous tricky wizard setpropped him as "female" (before we figured out costumes were the actual cause), it also made it pointless to ever create gender specific content.

-Second, Avalon's introduction of a plethora of Halloween costumes, actually created quite a controversy.
-It had become so easy to change your image and you had so many options that people begun to complain that it devalued the work they put in to attain their hof image.
+Second, Avalon's introduction of a plethora of Halloween costumes actually created quite a controversy.
+It had become so easy to change your image and you had so many options that players began to complain that it devalued the work they put in to attain their HOF image.

-They also would have led to some fun times ahead - I always wanted to have automated holidays in Wyvern.
+They also would have led to some fun times ahead.
+I always wanted to have automated holidays in Wyvern.
 Every year, on a certain day, new content would become accessible.
 You walk into Stensele and a celebration is going on or you walk into New Verden and a portal through time appears that takes you to our old style New Verden.
-We didn't yet have the code to do that with areas, but once a day costumes were the first step.
-Next we could have created the above mentioned content and fill it up with special items like obtainable costumes.
-So although it may seem sad to only get to be a little wyvern once every February, you could've had the chance to be who knows what in {insert month}.
+We didn't yet have the code to do that with areas, but once a year costumes were the first step.
+Next we could have created the above mentioned content and filled it up with special items like obtainable costumes, so although it may seem sad to only get to be a little Wyvern once every February, you could've had the chance to be who knows what in {insert month}.

 One other thing I had in mind for future additions to this concept were costume rooms.
-I don't know how feasible this would have been or if other wizards would have agreed that this would have been a good way to go, but it was on my list to see if we could set a map to allow you to wear you costume regardless of the day of the year.
-That way you could create parties to show off the various holiday costumes you collected anytime you want and maybe it would create a greater incentive to create parties in the first place (something that doesn't happen much since auction houses replaced emote rooms as the place to hang out).
+I don't know how feasible this would have been or if other wizards would have agreed that this would have been a good idea, but it was on my list to see if we could set a map to allow you to wear your costume all year round.
+That way you could create parties to show off the various costumes you collected, and perhaps it would create a greater incentive to create parties in the first place (something that doesn't happen much since auction houses replaced emote rooms as the place to hang out).

 Minath Monster Arena